-The refunding bonds were issued with a premium of \$355,265 which is reported as a receipt.
+The refunding bonds were issued with a premium of \$355,265.
 The refunding resulted in a difference between the net carrying amount of the debt and the acquisition price of \$223,993.
 The issuance resulted in a difference (savings) between the cash flows required to service the old debt and the cash flows required to service the new debt of \$1,131,183.
 The issuance resulted in an economic gain of \$924,226.
-As a result, the refunded bonds are considered to be defeased.
-The principal balance outstanding on the defeased bonds was \$8,445,000 at June 30, 2016.
+The refunded bonds were called on December 1, 2015.